 At December 31, 2013, due to reserve revisions and adjustments to future costs, the Corporation tested certain natural gas and oil CGU's for impairment.
-The estimated recoverable amounts of the Corporation's CGU's were estimated at their fair value less costs to sell based on the net present value of before tax cash flows from oil and gas proved plus probable reserves estimated by the Corporation's third party reserve evaluators at rates ranging from ten to fifteen percent.
+The estimated recoverable amounts of the Corporation's CGU's were estimated at their fair value less costs to sell based on the net present value of before tax cash flows from oil and gas proved plus probable reserves estimated by the Corporation's third party reserve evaluators at a 12% discount rate.
 In determining the appropriate discount rate, the Corporation referenced recent market transactions completed on assets similar to those in the CGU.
-At December 31, 2013, it was determined that the net book value of certain CGU's exceeded the recoverable amount and the Corporation recorded a \$27.2 million (\$92.9 million - December 31, 2012) impairment charge.
+At December 31, 2013, it was determined that the net book value exceeded the recoverable amount and the Corporation recorded a \$51.2 million impairment charge.
+The impairment specifically related to the Central Alberta (\$14.6 million) and Waskada (\$36.6 million).
+The Waskada CGU was effectively eliminated following this impairment.

-The following table outlines forecast commodity prices and exchange rates used in the Corporation's CGU impairment tests at December 31, 2013.
+The following table outlines forecast commodity prices and exchange rates used in the Corporation's CGU impairment tests at December 31, 2014.
 The forecast commodity prices are consistent with those used by the Corporation's external reserve evaluators and are a key assumption in assessing the recoverable amount.
 The reserve evaluators also include financial assumptions regarding royalty rates, operating costs, and future development capital that can significantly impact the recoverable amount which are assigned based on historic rates and future anticipated activities by Management.